 |Start in: Kathmandu |Airport||End in: Kathmandu |Airport||Price: US$ 1100 per person|

-A Trekking to the Rara Lake is one of the most incredible and fascinating treks which lies in the northwest himalayas range of Kathmandu.
-If you are looking for the best trek to make your mind & body relaxes, this trek is an ideal choice for you.
+A Trekking to the Rara Lake is one of the most incredible and fascinating treks which lies in the northwest Himalayas range of Kathmandu.
+If you are looking for the best trek to make your mind & body relaxes, this rara lake trek is an ideal choice for you.

 Rara lake lies in the height of 2,980 meters above the sea level and is surrounded by Rara National Park, which was established in 1976.
 The Park covers an area of 106 sq. kilometers and 5 kilometers long, two kilometers wide.
 The trek includes the clear, high altitude lake of Rara, which mirrors the snow capped Himalayas, black juniper forest and Himalayan cypress.
 In summer rainfall is low, and ideal for trekking, in the winter there is often snow on the ridge surrounding the lake, in the autumn season trekkers are rewarded with a large amount of alpine flowers.